Eastern Sector Welcomes New SEA

-Air Force Chief Master Sgt.
-Daniel Kenemore, the new senior enlisted advisor (SEA) of USMEPCOM Eastern Sector, receives the unit’s colors and symbolically accepts his new role during a ceremony, Aug.
-10, at USMEPCOM headquarters in North Chicago, Illinois.
-Kenemore received responsibility from Army Col. Janelle Kutter, during the ceremony.
+North Chicago, Ill – Air Force Chief Master Sgt.
+Daniel Kenemore accepted responsibility as the new senior enlisted advisor (SEA) of Eastern Sector, USMEPCOM, succeeding Air Force Chief Master Sgt.
+Michael Page during a change of responsibility ceremony Aug.
+10 at USMEPCOM headquarters in North Chicago, Illinois.

+Page took command of Eastern Sector in September 2019.
+During his 27-year career, he also served as SEA of El Paso MEPS.
+USMEPCOM served as his last duty station before retirement.

+“A thousand words can’t describe all the emotions that I feel right now knowing that this will be my last time in uniform as an active-duty Airman,” said Page.
+“If I could pick just one of them to best sum it all up, I would simply say gratitude.
+USMEPCOM family, I could not be more grateful for the past four years.
+Thank you for allowing me to serve on your team.
+I am so excited for USMEPCOM’s new leadership.
+I truly believe this is the best triad of SEAs USMEPCOM has ever seen.”

 |Date Taken: